vlstill/presentations/rh_0316/pres.md

 Long Term

-*   improve practical usability of model checking for development of parallel programs
+*   improve practical usability of model checking for development of programs
-*   explore the usage of static analysis for pre-processing of programs for DIVINE
+*   explore the use of static analysis for pre-processing of programs for DIVINE

 Short Term (this year)

 *   more robust compilation of programs for DIVINE
 *   register allocation for LLVM
-*   verification of programs with inputs using SMT (merge of SymDIVINE into DIVINE)
+*   verification of programs with inputs using SMT (merge SymDIVINE into DIVINE)

 \endSaveBox